bnspalding/sound/README.md

 When stress information is not provided, `syllabify` labels the syllable as `Unstressed`.
 However, you can provide stress information as symbols in your list of Sounds.
 Use the IPA symbols "ˈ" (Unicode U+02C8) and "ˌ" (Unicode U+02CC) to mark stress and secondary stress respectively.
+The symbols "ə" and "ə˞" are always marked as reduced stress. `Sound.Stress` provides functions for moving from a system of four stress levels (stress, secondary stress, unstressed, reduced stress) to a binary system of stress (high, low).

 ```haskell
 import Sound.Syl (stress)